 Although having a new baby is an exciting time, many women can feel confused about why they may have moments of sadness after such a joyous occasion of bringing a baby into the world.
 Research shows that up to 80% of all new mothers experience some negative emotions or mood swings after the birth of their child.

 It is normal to have moments when you feel like crying, do cry, or need some time to yourself without the baby around.
 But remember, that is just what they are — moments.
 Baby blues often happen in the first two weeks of childbirth.

 Postpartum depression often starts within 1-3 weeks of having a baby, though can happen any time after childbirth.
 The mother may feel like she doesn’t “like” her baby, or she’s afraid to be left alone with the baby.

-Many moms are also shocked about the damages to their body from giving birth as natural birth often results in a tear of pelvic tissue and c-section leads to a big scar and can be painful for a week.
-Other moms feel overwhelmed for all the blood they are losing after giving birth.
+Many moms are also shocked about the damage to their bodies from giving birth as natural birth often results in a tear of pelvic tissue and c-section lead to a big scar and can be painful for a week.
+Other moms feel overwhelmed by all the blood they are losing after giving birth.

 These thoughts can be as serious, especially since most people in the family are often most interested in the cute little baby and not so much the mom.

 Depressive thoughts can be harmful to the baby and yourself.
 Be sure to convey how you are feeling to your partner, family, and healthcare provider.
 Every sign of postpartum depression should be addressed immediately.

 You shouldn’t be afraid to ask for help and to accept it.